Multipacker/gimp-file-qoi/README.md

 user), the build script has to make a choise.
 This project chooses to install system-wide.

+### Dependencies

+This project requires glib 2.0, gtk+ 2.0, gimp 2.0 and gimpui 2.0 to build.

 ### Example

 To build on linux you would position yourself at the root of the project in a